 - 9.1.
-There are currently 515 vehicle restraint systems, totalling 43.3 Km.
+There are currently 515 vehicle restraint systems, totalling 43.3km.
 Approximately 20% of the systems have reached the end of their serviceable life (life expired) due to having timber posts suffering from rot as opposed to steel posts.
 Some systems have also suffered from extensive corrosion. - 9.2.
-Approximately 10% of existing systems are damaged, and an estimated 95% of the systems surveyed would not comply with current design standards, although there is no need to retrospectively replace older installations unless they have suffered significant damage and need replacement.
-Repairs are prioritised in line with available funding.
+Approximately 10% of existing systems are damaged, and an estimated 95% of the systems surveyed would not comply with current design standards, although there is no need to retrospectively replace older installations unless they have suffered

-9.3.
-The estimated gross replacement cost of the vehicle restraint systems which would bring the systems up to current standards is £12.97million.
-The estimated cost to replace older systems is £8.6million.
-The estimated annual cost to maintain the asset in its current condition (steady state) is £0.4million.
+- significant damage and need replacement.
+Repairs are prioritised in line with available funding. - 9.3.
+The estimated gross replacement cost of the vehicle restraint systems which would bring the systems up to current standards is £12.97 million.
+The estimated cost to replace older systems is £8.6 million.
+The estimated annual cost to maintain the asset in its current condition (steady state) is £0.400 million and at present investment in limited in this area and on a reactive basis.